Upper Bounds For Families Without Weak Delta-Systems: Introduction

-Frankl and R\"{o}dl \cite{FranklRodl1987FranklRodlTheorem} resolved a conjecture of Erd\H{o}s and Szemer\'{e}di, and proved that for every $k$, there exists $\epsilon_{k}>0$ such that $G_{k}(n)<(2-\epsilon_{k})^{n}$.
+Frankl and R\"{o}dl \cite{FranklRodl1987FranklRodlTheorem} resolved a conjecture of Erd\H{o}s and Szemer\'{e}di, and proved that for every $k$, there exists $\varepsilon_{k}>0$ such that $G_{k}(n)<(2-\varepsilon_{k})^{n}$.
 In the case $k=3$, the stronger upper bound

-is a consequence of the upper bound for sunflower-free sets due to the author and Sawin \cite{NaslundSawin2017Sunflower}.
+is a consequence of the upper bound for $3$-sunflower-free families due to the author and Sawin \cite{NaslundSawin2017Sunflower}.
 That result was proven using the \emph{slice-rank method}, which was introduced by Tao \cite{TaosBlogCapsets} following the polynomial method breakthrough of Croot, Lev, and Pach \cite{CrootLevPachZ4}, and Ellenberg and Gijswijt \cite{EllenbergGijswijtCapsets}.
+Throughout, we refer to a $3$-sunflower-free family simply as \emph{sunflower-free }since it contains no $k$-sunflower for any $k$.
 The bound for sunflower-free sets achieved in \cite{NaslundSawin2017Sunflower} cannot be improved without a substantial change in approach, since the result also applies to multicolored sunflower-free sets (see \cite{BlasiakChurchCohnGrochowNaslundSawinUmans2016MatrixMultiplication} for a definition).
 The multicolored lower bounds from the work of Kleinberg, Sawin, and Speyer, \cite{KleinbergSawinSpeyer2017TheGrowthRateOfTriColoredSumFreeSets}, and Pebody \cite{Pebody2017ProofOfKleinbergSawinSpeyerConjecture}, imply that for multicolored sunflower-free sets, the bound in equation (\ref{eq:sunflower_free_upper_bound}) is optimal up to sub-exponential factors.
+Note that if a family does not contain a weak $\Delta$-system for $k=3$, then it does not contain a weak $\Delta$-system for any $k$.